Posted on behalf of Phillips Law Group on Feb 18, 2016 in Auto Accidents

 Drivers who break the law by driving under the influence should be punished to the fullest extent.
-If you or someone you love has been hurt in a motor vehicle wreck caused by a driver under the influence, contact our firm for a free case review.
+If you or someone you love has been hurt in a motor vehicle wreck caused by a driver under the influence, contact an injury lawyer in Phoenix at our firm for a free case review.
 We can help you determine your legal options and if you may be entitled to a lawsuit.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.